 We’re one of a few organizations in the country where a child can start in programs at 3 years-old and continue throughout adulthood.

-We find ways to provide services to people with complex and complicated needs, who have often been tuned away from other programs.
+We find ways to provide services to people with complex and complicated needs, who have often been turned away from other programs.
 It’s what we’re built for.
-Keshet is expanding to server an increasing number of people with social and emotional disorders as well as intellectual, developmental and physical disabilities.
+Keshet is expanding to serve an increasing number of people with social and emotional disorders as well as intellectual, developmental and physical disabilities.

 This allows us to foster inclusion, one of our main values, in academic and non-academic classes, as well as extra-curricular activities.

 We partner with established camps to make sure that camp is available to children of all abilities.
 We’re also regularly asked by the Foundation for Jewish Camp, JCC Association and American Camp Association to consult with them and provide expertise in creating fully inclusive camp programs.

 Originally established as an organization for families by families, having this representation on the Board is a way to ensure we retain our family orientation.